ssokolow/quicktile/docs/usage.rst

 or binding tiling commands to things `XGrabKey`_ can't see, such as LIRC_-based remote controls via :manpage:`irexec(1)`.

+If running this in a context where it is undesirable for your script to block and display an error dialog on encountering an exception within QuickTile, please pass `-\\-no-excepthook <cli.html#cmdoption-quicktile-no-excepthook>`_ when invoking QuickTile.

 For more details on QuickTile's command-line interface, run ``quicktile --help`` or see the :doc:`cli` section of this manual.